 We can break the design process into two general categories: Conventional Systems and Advanced Treatment Systems.

 Conventional Septic Systems work by gravity, these are the “old school” systems and generally appropriate for larger sites (1+ acre) with a “good” water table (4’+).
 They are composed of a Septic Tank, Distribution Box and Leaching Field – very simple.
-Usually you just need to clean the effluent filter at 6 to 12 month intervals and pump the septic tank every 2 to 5 years…so these septic systems are lower installation cost and lower maintenance cost.
+Usually, you just need to do a septic tank cleaning with the help of a septic tank cleaning service at 6 to 12 month intervals, and consider septic tank pumping every 2 to 5 years…so these septic systems are lower installation cost and lower maintenance cost.